 Piping a shaped cake:

 2 tsp. unflavored gelatin

 1 tsp. icing sugar

 1 vanilla cupcake recipe (or box mix)

 Make jello as per package instructions with unflavored gelatin.Set jello in a flat pan (approx 15x10x1)-allow at least 3 hours for jello to set.

 Bake cupcakes according to cupcake recipe instructions, without cupcake papers.
 Cool.

 Whip cream with icing sugar.
 Dip the jello pan in warm water for about 15 seconds and use a round cookie cutter to cut out your filling.

 Assemble by cutting cupcakes in half and placing a dollop of cream on each half.
 Add jello circle and sandwich together.
 Top with a dollop of cream and some sprinkles

-Tricia is mum to three beautiful girls Elliot, 6, Lily,4 and baby Zoe.
+Tricia is mum to three beautiful girls Elliot, 9, Lily,7 and Zoe, 4.
 She owns Piece of Cake Tin Hire.